-3.15 Combining Configurations and Mosaicing
+3.16 Combining Configurations and Mosaicing

 Any single VLA configuration will allow accurate imaging up to a scale approximately 30 times the synthesized beam.
 Objects larger than this will require multiple configuration observations.
 Observers only need ensure that the frequencies used are similar for each configuration.
 It is not necessary that they be identical, but differences greater than 50 MHz could cause errors due to spectral index gradients.
+The different configurations may employ different bandwidths - indeed, this is often required to prevent bandwidth smearing (chromatic aberration).
 Objects larger than the primary antenna pattern may be mapped through the technique of interferometric mosaicing.
-Consult with Tim Cornwell for details and advice.
+Consult with Tim Cornwell or Mark Holdaway for details and advice.

-3.16 High Time Resolution Processor
+3.17 High Time Resolution Processor